ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 * VPN
 {: shortdesc}

-You can manage this service by using the FortiOS Web Client or the command line interface via SSH.
+You can manage this service by using the FortiOS Web Client or the command-line interface through SSH.

 ## Technical specifications for FortiGate Security Appliance
 {: #fsa_considerations-specs}